seanm4/quick-portfolio/index.md

 ## Portfolio

-Click on each projects title to see more.
+Click on each project's title to see more.

 ---